 Mr. Geber is a longtime cello and chamber music faculty member at Manhattan School of Music cello and served as a senior administrator of the school for 15 years.
 In addition to being artist/faculty at Music Academy of the West, he maintains other festival relationships with National Arts Centre of Canada and Heifetz Institute.
 Prior festival posts have included Aspen Music Festival & School, Meadowmount School of Music and Tanglewood Music Center.
 He is also an exclusive, worldwide artist/representative for Jargar Strings.

 Mr. Geber has recorded for Albany Records, Capstone Records, CRI, Musical Heritage Society, New World Records, Nonesuch Records, and RCA.
 He has served as adjudicator for major international string competitions including Bordeaux, Evian, Naumburg, Isang Yun and Coleman.
-He is Vice President of both the Walter Naumburg Foundation (New York City) and the American Friends of Kronberg Academy (Germany).
+He is Vice President of both the Walter W. Naumburg Foundation (New York City) and American Friends of Kronberg Academy (Germany).
 He plays a rare Ruggieri cello, made in Cremona in 1667.